jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 &= (400 - 336) "Nm"   \
 &= 64 "Nm" $<eq_21>

-This comparable increase in moment capacity as highlgihted in @eq_22 suggests that the pressure effect on maximum bending moment from $50 "bar"$ to $150 "bar"$ is relatively consistent across both media.
+This comparable increase in moment capacity as highlighted in @eq_22 suggests that the pressure effect on maximum bending moment from $50 "bar"$ to $150 "bar"$ is relatively consistent across both media.

 $ Delta M_"air"(150-50) -  Delta M_"water"(150-50) &= (66 - 64) "Nm"   \
 &= 2 "Nm" $<eq_22>

-However, the curvature behavior forn increasing the internal pressure from $50 "bar"$ to $150 "bar"$ exhibits markedly different characteristics.
+However, the curvature behavior for increasing the internal pressure from $50 "bar"$ to $150 "bar"$ exhibits markedly different characteristics.
-Air-filled pipes, following @eq_23, demonstrate a substantial increase in maximum curvature of $1.05 space upright("m")^(-1)$, while according to @eq_24, water-filled pipes show a more modest increase of $0.3  space upright("m")^(-1)$
+Air-filled pipes, following @eq_23, demonstrate a substantial increase in maximum curvature of $1.05 space upright("m")^(-1)$, while according to @eq_24, water-filled pipes show a more modest increase of $0.3  space upright("m")^(-1)$.

 $ Delta kappa_"air"(150-50) &= kappa("air",p=150) - kappa("air",p=50) \
 &= (2.7 - 1.65) space upright("m")^(-1)\